 - My Devices Portals: Enables employees to add and register personal devices, including those that do not support native supplicant provisioning, and then manage them.

-Cisco ISE provides you with the ability to host multiple device portals on the Cisco ISE server, including a predefined set of default portals.
+Cisco ISE PLR License provides you with the ability to host multiple device portals on the Cisco ISE server, including a predefined set of default portals.
 The default portal themes have standard Cisco branding that you can customize through the Administrators portal (Administration > Device Portal Management).
-You can also choose to further customize a portal by uploading images, logos, and cascading style sheets (CSS) files that are specific to your organization.
+You can also choose to customize a portal by uploading images, logos, and cascading style sheets (CSS) files that are specific to your organization.